neuoy/KSPTrajectories/CONTRIBUTING.md

 #### Project Setup

 Before you can build Trajectories, your Visual Studio has to know where the Unity and KSP assemblies are that it references.
-If you set your `KSPDEVDIR` and/or `KSPBACKPORTDIR` variable as mentioned [above](#system-environment-variables), then this should already be set.
+If you set your `KSPDEVDIR`, `KSPBACKPORTDIR17` and `KSPBACKPORTDIR` variables as mentioned [above](#system-environment-variables), then this should already be set.
 If not, then please:

   - Double-Click the "Properties" page in the Solution Explorer in Visual Studio
   - Change to the **Reference Paths** tab and select the `\KSP_x64_Data\Managed` subdirectory of your KSP dev install
   - Click "Add" to actually add the selected path

 To be able to quicklaunch KSP using F5 (or Ctrl-F5), you have to set which external program should start.
-This should already be set if you set your `KSPDEVDIR` and/or `KSPBACKPORTDIR` environment variable.
+This should already be set if you set your environment variables.
 If not,

  - Double-Click the "Properties" page in the Solution Explorer in Visual Studio
  - Change to the **Debug** tab, select "Start External Program" and select the KSP executable that you want to start.